Stormy Atmosphere: Biography

 Founded as a school rock-band in 1999 by Edi Krakov (keyboards, composing) and Teddy Shvets (vocals, lyrics), Stormy Atmosphere stepped into the progressive genre in 2002.
 Since then it has been self-promoted by the band members, setting shows and festivals with other local bands and several booking agencies.
 In 2009, the band released their debut album Colorblind.

 In 2012, Stormy Atmosphere made it to the finals of the Israeli "Metal Battle" contest; the winning band went on to represent Israel that year at the annual Wacken Open Air festival.
 Later the same year, the band took part in the "ProgStage" festival in Israel, featuring Pain of Salvation and The Flower Kings, among other progressive bands.
 In December 2014, Stormy Atmosphere went on tour across Slovakia and Poland, with Mike Terrana and his band as the headliners.
 The concerts were in Nitra, Warsaw, Domecko and Krosno.

 In April 2015, the band was invited to Georgia, to perform at Tbilisi JAM!
 Fest 2015, where they performed alongside Slot, Diary of Dreams, Vader, and many other bands.
 Stormy Atmosphere members were also asked to be a jury for the local "Metal Battle 2015" contest.
 In May 2015, Stormy Atmosphere signed up with Metal Scrap Records.
-The band's sophomore album Pent Letters was released worldwide under the label on September 14, 2015.
+The band's second album Pent Letters was released worldwide under the label on September 14, 2015.
 As a part of a promotion of the new album, Stormy Atmosphere made a tour across Ukraine between September 9 and October 4.
-They played in five cities: Kyiv, Kharkiv, Odessa, Kirovograd and Kryvyi Rih.
+They played in five cities: Kyiv, Kharkiv, Odesa, Kirovohrad and Kryvyi Rih.
 During the tour Stormy Atmosphere was supported by several local bands and a Greek band Sunlight.
 In October 2015, Stormy Atmosphere participated in the Melodic Alliance festival, in Tel Aviv, along with fellow Israeli metal acts Desert and Scardust, as well as international artists Airborn, Switchblade, Winter's Verge, and headliner Elvenking.
-In December 2016 the band participated in Melodic Alliance 2, this time with Serenity, Civil War, and, once again, Desert, who arranged the festival In December 2017 Stormy Atmosphere played three shows in Canada - two in Toronto and one in Ottawa.
+In December 2016 the band participated in Melodic Alliance 2, this time with Serenity, Civil War, and, once again, Desert, who arranged the festival In December 2017 Stormy Atmosphere played three shows in Canada – two in Toronto and one in Ottawa.

+In December 2019 Stormy Atmosphere participated in a Hag HaOrPhanedLand Show, which occurred at the Reading 3, performing on the same stage with Orphaned Land.